‘Maggie’ Named for its lazy, weeping habit.

 What we learned in Southern Euc Trials In McDonough, GA (zone 8A), 3 year old Eucalyptus trees had minimal leaf damage and looked great following winters where temps twice reached 6°.
 In Westerville, NC trees, trees that had die back at -10; have regrown from their base to form large shrubs and small trees.

 3 Gallon Pot Dense root system and multiple branching.
-3 - 5' (from top of root ball) well established Eucalyptus tree.
+20" - 3.5' (from top of root ball) A well established and mature Eucalyptus tree.

 $ 16.00 - Sold Out